10 Best EasyFlex Garden Edging

 Installation and Setup Considerations

-Preparation determines how professional the final result looks.
-Lay the coil in the sun for an hour before installation; warmth softens the plastic and helps it hold curves without fighting back.
-Use a garden hose or spray paint to map the border line, then set the edging on top to preview the curve before driving any spikes.
-For straight runs, a string line keeps the wall true; for flowing beds, freehand curves look best when you avoid sharp angles.
+Preparation is what separates a professional-looking result from a wavy one.
+Lay the coil in the sun for an hour before installation; warmth softens the plastic and helps it hold curves without springing back.
+Use a garden hose or marking paint to lay out the border line, then set the edging on top to preview the curve before driving any spikes.
+For straight runs, a taut string line keeps the wall true; for flowing beds, freehand curves look best when you avoid sharp angles and instead work in smooth arcs.

 Spike count is worth verifying.
 Some kits include just enough spikes for the stated length, while others add a few extras.
-If your ground is soft or you expect frost heave, plan on supplementing with additional anchoring stakes.
-In clay-heavy soils, spikes can be tough to drive; a rubber mallet and a block of wood will prevent marring the edging face.
-After installation, backfill the front edge with soil or mulch to hide the bottom lip and prevent light from reaching weed roots.
+If your soil is soft or you expect frost heave, plan on supplementing with additional anchoring stakes.
+In clay-heavy soils, spikes can be tough to drive, so a rubber mallet and a scrap block of wood will prevent marring the edging face.
+After installation, backfill the front edge with soil or mulch to hide the bottom lip and block light from reaching weed roots along the seam.

 Maintenance and Reliability